 Consider the two projects (A) and (B) whose annual cash flows and cumulative cash flows are summarized in Table 1.
 Each project requires an initial investment of \$10,000, which is expected to be paid off over time.
 Assume in this example that cash flows from projects are received in equal amounts throughout the year.
 For example, a project throws off the same cash flow each day during a particular year.
 Thus, project A, which requires an initial outlay of \$10,000 pays off \$2,000 in equal daily increments in the first year, \$5,000 in the second, \$6,000 in the third and \$1,000 in the fourth year.
 In this case, the payback period for project (A) is 2.5 years.
-As we can see from the cumulative cash flows, the firm requires all of the cash flows to recapture its initial \$10,000 investment.
+As we can see from the cumulative cash flows, the firm requires all of the cash flows received from the project in the first two years plus fifty percent of the third year's cash flows to recapture its initial \$10,000 investment.
 The payback period for project (B) is 3.1 years.
 According to decision rule one, project (A) is preferred to project (B) because the company recaptures its initial \$10,000 investment faster.
 If the company requires projects to have payback periods of less than three years, project (A) would be acceptable while project (B) would not be according to the second decision rule.
 In fact, in this case, project (B) would remain unacceptable even if its third year cash flow were \$10,000,000; its payback period would still exceed the three-year maximum allowed by management.
 This example points to a major weakness of the payback method for capital budgeting decision-making: the payback method does not consider any cash flows received after the payback period.